 Cough drops come in handy particularly for a sore throat.
 Giving a few to your dog may seem like a good idea to some folks but let’s take a closer look.

-From a practical standpoint, cough drops aren’t very effective for dogs.
-Also, the ingredients could actually be harmful.
+From a practical standpoint, cough drops can’t be effective for dogs.
+Also, the ingredients could be harmful.
 So, for whatever reason you’re thinking of sharing some, this isn’t a good idea.

 Can I Give My Dog Cough Drops?
 Answer: Not Recommended

 There are many reasons why this is a bad idea.

 Consider an safer and more effective alternative such as Tossa-K which is a herbal remedy developed for specifically for pets.

 Maybe your dog somehow consumed a bunch of cough drops.
 Depending on the ingredients and several other factors, the effects could vary.
 If they ate a bunch of them, maybe even the wrappers, it could possibly be a problem.

 Play it safe and call a vet to let them assess the situation.
 In the meantime, monitor your dog for strange behavior and signs of couch drop poisoning.
 Document any symptoms and the times that they occur.